VenkateshBH99/Sketch-based-Image-Retrieval-using-Convolutional-Neural-Networks-based-on-Feature-Adaptation-and-Rel/README.md

 # IR_Project

-## Title: "Sketch-Based Image Retrieval By Relevance Feedback and Feature Adaptation using Convolutional Neural Networks"
+## Title: "Sketch-based Image Retrieval using Convolutional Neural Networks based on Feature Adaptation and Relevance Feedback"

 Team no: 14